 Children as young as two or three start asking about differences, such as disabilities, gender, skin colour and physical characteristics like hair and body shape.
 Surely you’ve been out with your children and they’ve loudly and rather unininhibitedly asked about the woman with the limp, the man dressed up as a woman or even as mundane (as in my daughter’s case) as the man with “hair all over his face!”

 These moments are opportunities.
 And that’s just it.
 Opportunities to introduce difference, to explore how we’re all made in different shapes, genders and sizes.
 Use other differences and topics to start talking to children about racism.
 Start a discussion reminding them how some of us may have parts of us that work differently or look slightly different but what’s important is how we act and behave towards others.

-If you don’t live in a diverse area, use books, magazines, tv shows and ads to introduce diverse characters.
+If you don’t live in a diverse area, use books, magazines, tv shows, movies and ads to introduce diverse characters.
 Be intentional about seeking out diversity- not the books that talk about difference as its main subject but diverse characters doing everyday things.
 So kids can see that these differences aren’t that important.

 Point out all the similarities, like the fact they both like playing football or wearing pink.
 The differences are there but they’re not more important than what brings people together.

 Somewhere around 4 or 5 years old, children begin to make conscious decisions about who they play with based on things as arbitrary as ‘he wears glasses’ or ‘she funny hair’.

 These are based on what we call unconscious bias which they would have already begun to have absorb.
 They’re based on their idea of what is ‘normal’ in the world around them and unconscious characteristics that they assign to certain things.

 So, brown skin can be perceived as ‘dirty’ or a child with brown skin born to a white mother (as was the case with my daughter’s friend at this age) was not possible.